 - Consider additional platting exemptions for affordable housing.
-(Status: Administrative Rules Document will be presented at the next Steering Committee meeting inclusive of this recommendation.) - Continued examination of additional residential by right.
-(See Section 2, Permitted Uses) - School Impact Fee reductions and exemptions.
-(See Section 2, Policy 2.15.7)
+(Status: The Administrative Rules Document will be presented in its entirety subsequent to the adoption of the proposed amendments and inclusive of this recommendation.) - Continued examination of additional residential by right.
+(See Permitted Uses) - School Impact Fee reductions and exemptions.
+(See Policy 2.15.7)

-September 12, 2024 - Subject Matter Expert Presentations Comments (Affordable Housing):
+September 12, 2024 - Subject Matter Expert Presentations Comments (Housing):

 - Consider additional platting exemptions for affordable housing.
-(Status: Administrative Rules Document will be presented at the next Steering Committee meeting inclusive of this recommendation.) - Consider the elimination of the plat note amendment process.
+(Status: The Administrative Rules Document will be presented in its entirety subsequent to the adoption of the proposed amendments and inclusive of this recommendation.) - Consider the elimination of the plat note amendment process.
 (Status: Forwarded to County staff for consideration of modification of Broward County Land Development Code.) - Consider parking reductions.
-(Status: New Policy 2.4.10 for lands designated Activity Centers and may be updated for next phase.
-Local Governments responsible for implementation through zoning and/or site plan requirements.)

-Continued examination of additional residential by right in other permitted uses.

-Planning Council Staff Recommendation: As noted above, Planning Council staff does not support the expansion into Commercial Recreation, Conservation, Electrical Generation Facilities, Recreation and Open Space nor Transportation uses and has prepared a table of the BCLUP land use designations that permit residential uses by right or per criteria.
+(Status: New Policy 2.4.10 for lands designated Activity Centers.
+Local Governments responsible for implementation through zoning and/or site plan requirements.) - Continued examination of additional residential by right in other permitted uses. - Planning Council Staff Recommendation: As noted above, Planning Council staff does not support the expansion into Commercial Recreation, Conservation, Electrical Generation Facilities, Recreation and Open Space nor Transportation uses and has prepared a table of the BCLUP land use designations that permit residential uses by right or per criteria.
 In review of that information, Planning Council staff supports the expansion within existing permissible categories.
-See Table under Support Documents Tab.

-- Consideration of increase to residential density cap for affordable housing.
-(See Section 2, Policy 2.16.3 and Permitted Uses) - School Impact Fee reductions and exemptions.
-(Status: Although the foregoing is under the authority of the School Board of Broward County, Planning Council is supportive of the concept.
-See Section 2, Policy 2.15.7) - Mixing income requirements (Example: 15% affordable housing 12% moderate income and 3% low or very-low).
-(See Section 2, Policy 2.16.3.
-In addition, the Administrative Rules Document will be presented at the next Steering Committee meeting inclusive of this recommendation.)
+See Table under Support Documents Tab. - Consideration of increase to residential density cap for affordable housing.
+(See Policy 2.16.3 and Permitted Uses) - School Impact Fee reductions and exemptions.
+(Status: Although the foregoing is under the authority of the School Board of Broward County, Planning Council staff is supportive of the concept.
+See Policy 2.15.7) - Mixing income requirements (Example: 15% affordable housing 12% moderate income and 3% low or very-low).
+(See Policy 2.16.3) (Status: The Administrative Rules Document will be presented in its entirety subsequent to the adoption of the proposed amendments and inclusive of this recommendation.)

-September 26, 2024 - Subject Matter Expert Presentations Comments (Affordable Housing):
+September 26, 2024 - Subject Matter Expert Presentations Comments (Housing):

 - Consider modification of Policy 2.16.4 regarding non-residential thresholds for developments over 5 acres.
-(See strike-through-below) - Consider modification of Policy 2.16.4 to eliminate number 9.
-(See strike through below)
+(See strike through below) - Consider modification of Policy 2.16.4 to eliminate number 9.
+(See strike-through below)

-Submitted by City of Pompano Beach staff on September 26, 2024: POLICY 2.16.4
+Submitted by City of Pompano Beach on September 26, 2024: POLICY 2.16.4